-In accordance with the President's memorandum of April 29, 1994, “Government-to-Government Relations with Native American Tribal Governments” (59 FR 22951), Executive Order 13175, and 512 DM 2, we have evaluated possible effects on Federally recognized Indian tribes and have determined that there are no substantial direct effects.
+In accordance with the President's memorandum of April 29, 1994, “Government-to-Government Relations with Native American Tribal Governments” (59 FR 22951), Executive Order 13175, and 512 DM 2, we have evaluated possible effects on Federally recognized Indian tribes and have Start Printed Page 5130determined that there are no substantial direct effects.
 The Bureau of Indian Affairs is a participating agency in this rulemaking.

 On May 18, 2001, the President issued Executive Order 13211 on regulations that significantly affect energy supply, distribution, or use.
 This Executive Order requires agencies to prepare Statements of Energy Effects when undertaking certain actions.
 This rule is not a significant regulatory action under Executive Order 13211, affecting energy supply, distribution, or use, and no Statement of Energy Effects is required.